Why CredScore exists

 Where "CredScore" came from

-A few years later, when I started looking at the crypto compliance industry, I saw analysts in the same position.
-They were opening dashboards from Chainalysis, Elliptic, and TRM Labs and receiving an opaque risk score on a wallet they were being paid to defend.
-The reasoning was vendor-internal.
-The methodology was proprietary.
-The analyst was expected to act on the output without being able to argue with it.
+Crypto compliance analysts are in the same position.
+They open dashboards from Chainalysis, Elliptic, and TRM Labs and receive an opaque risk score on a wallet they're being paid to defend.
+The reasoning is vendor-internal.
+The methodology is proprietary.
+The analyst is expected to act on the output without being able to argue with it.

 CredScore is named for the inversion.
-The score should belong to the analyst.
-Every signal should be readable.
-Every conclusion should be defensible.
-The decision and its rationale should land in the same view, in under 15 seconds.
+The score belongs to the analyst.
+Every signal is readable.
+Every conclusion is defensible.
+The decision and its rationale land in the same view, in under 15 seconds.

 Who's behind it